Resource (biology)

 In biology and ecology, a resource is a substance or object in the environment required by an organism for normal growth, maintenance, and reproduction.
-Resources box can be consumed by one organism and, as a result, become unavailable to another organism.
-For plants key resources are light, nutrients, water, and place to grow.
+Resources can be consumed by one organism and, as a result, become unavailable to another organism.
+For plants key resources are light, nutrients, water, and space to grow.
 For animals key resources are food, water, and territory.

 Key resources for plants

 Terrestrial plants require particular resources for photosynthesis and to complete their life cycle of germination, growth, reproduction, and dispersal: